 In the spring of 2005, NEF assumed responsibility for the operations formerly run by Support Our Schools (SOS), with the goal of having a single comprehensive organization to support public education in Northampton.
 Under the merger, NEF has established the “SOS Book Fund,” which runs exactly as it did under SOS.
 The fund is designated for textbooks, library books, educational materials, and their electronic/technical equivalents.
-Since the founding of SOS in 1997, the fund has raised and distributed over $150,000 to Northampton Public Schools, and NEF is proud to continue this tradition of community support for our schools.

 The principal sources of the fund are an annual appeal to Northampton residents and an annual Plant and Garden Market, held in May.
 Funds are distributed annually on a per-capita basis per school, after each School Council has submitted spending plans and the NEF Board has approved them.

 Applications for the 2019- 2020 academic year are available now.
 PLEASE READ THE FOLLOWING GUIDELINES BEFORE YOU FILL OUT THE APPLICATION (link is located at bottom of page)

 - Provide information on why the order is important to the student’s learning experience.
 This explanation does not have to be long, but it does need to tell NEF some relevant details.

 - Make every attempt to submit all requests/requisitions for all the SOS dollars apportioned to your school at one time, and these should be ready as soon as possible after the February School Committee meeting.

 - Teachers should get written quotes from companies.
 The quotes should include shipping and be good for 30 or 60 days.
 (You can get ballpark quotes while you are planning how to spend your funds.)
 Teachers should use the “School Dept.” name, so they get the school discount.
 You will be scanning these quotes and including them with your online request form.